 Combine team building workshops with simulation training

-Simulation training not only helps to increase First Aid competency, it also brings co-workers together and teaches them how to combat stressful situations as a team.
+This training not only helps to increase First Aid competency, it also brings co-workers together and teaches them how to combat stressful situations as a team.

 Responding to a motorcycle accident with two severely injured patients, one requiring CPR, is nearly impossible to achieve alone.
 A group needs to work together and communicate clearly in order to treat the two casualties.

-Simulation training fulfils the role of both First Aid training and team building by placing participants in dynamic, exciting and stressful situations, in which they have to work together in order to deliver a successful outcome.
+This fulfils the role of both First Aid training and team building by placing participants in dynamic, exciting and stressful situations, in which they have to work together in order to deliver a successful outcome.